AndrewJakubowicz/explainmypet.com/content/posts/feline-hip-dysplasia-osteoarthritis.md

 ### Management at home

-Your cat should maintain a moderatively active lifestyle, with high hip stress activities reduced.

-Your cat shouldn't be jumping to high places, with preferable stepped access.
+Since most cats enjoy being up high, you can help them out with getting there by providing stepped access so they don't have to make big jumps that can be painful on their joints.
-The litter tray, food and water must be easy to access.
+Keep the litter tray, food and water in easy to access places.

-Your cat should still participate in laser pointer play, playing in the cat tower and foraging for hidden food.
-Activity maintains muscle mass around the joints, stabilising the joint and minimising pain.
+Your cat should get regular excercise.
+This could be with laser pointer play, foraging for hidden food and using their cat tower.
+Activity maintains muscle mass around the joints, helping to stabilise the joint and minimise pain.

 An idea is to feed your cat on a step.
 Therefore they must place some weight on their back legs without exposing them to excessive impact.